chriswebb09/chriswebb09.github.io/_posts/2016-11-12-adventures-in-objc.md

 Why not just dive right in with Cocos2D?
 I’ll admit the adjustment took some time, but the muscle memory comes back to life after a bit coding.

 ### Struggles and Observations
-Overall I think the trickiest thing I've run across so far was making the sprite shoot and projectile and have it do some action on intersection with the enemy.
+Overall, I think the trickiest thing I've run across so far, was making the sprite shoot a projectile and have it do some action on intersection with the enemy.

  {% highlight objc linenos %}